ChatOps for GitHub Actions

 In the repository, create the following workflow at

-.Note: Change
+.github/workflows/slash-command-dispatch.yml.Note: Change

-to reference your command processor repository created in the previous section.name: Slash Command Dispatch on: issue_comment: types: [created] jobs: slashCommandDispatch: runs-on: ubuntu-latest steps: - name: Slash Command Dispatch uses: peter-evans/slash-command-dispatch@v2 with: token: ${{ secrets.REPO_ACCESS_TOKEN }} commands: example repository: your-github-username/slash-command-processor
+your-github-username/slash-command-processorto reference your command processor repository created in the previous section.name: Slash Command Dispatch on: issue_comment: types: [created] jobs: slashCommandDispatch: runs-on: ubuntu-latest steps: - name: Slash Command Dispatch uses: peter-evans/slash-command-dispatch@v2 with: token: ${{ secrets.REPO_ACCESS_TOKEN }} commands: example repository: your-github-username/slash-command-processor

 Create a new

-scoped PAT, OR, use the one created at step 3 of the previous section.Go to your repository
+reposcoped PAT, OR, use the one created at step 3 of the previous section.Go to your repository

-andAdd a new secret
+Settings->SecretsandAdd a new secret.Name:

-Value: (The PAT created in step 2)
+REPO_ACCESS_TOKENValue: (The PAT created in step 2)

 Testing the command